LonglongaaaGo/e4e_trainer/README.md

-# e4e training code for FACEMUG and visual style prompt restoration
+# e4e training code for FACEMUG and [Visual Style Prompt Restoration](https://github.com/LonglongaaaGo/VSPBFR)

 - Note: this project is from the paper